aws-samples/est-server-for-iot-zero-touch-provisioning/README.md

 EST Server is deployed**

 ### Pre / Post (re)enrollment hooks
-Both the `simplenroll` and `simplereenroll` Lambda functions have pre-enrollment and post-enrollment hooks available.
+Both the `simplenroll` and `simplereenroll` Lambda functions have pre-enrollment and post-enrollment hooks available in `utils/customisations.py`.
 These hooks allow you to implement additional functionality before and after the CSR signing action.

 ### Tenant